Teachers: Miss Carvell, Mr Churchward, Mrs Short and Mrs Storey

-Teaching Assistants: Mrs Wood, Mrs Smith and Mrs Robson
+Teaching Assistants: Mrs Lindley, Mrs Robson and Mrs Wood

 In year 5 children work with properties of numbers up to 1 million as well as read and write years in Roman numerals.
 They learn to recognise angles as well as use conventional markings for parallel lines.
 The children investigate and identify the properties of different quadrilaterals, as well as determining between regular and irregular shapes.
 They begin to identify factors and multiples of numbers and are actively encouraged to make connections within their mathematics.
 There fluency is developed using formal written methods for addition and subtraction as well as using short methods for multiplication and division.
 The fluency of recall of multiplication facts continue to be promoted within year 5.